Buddha Beads. Natural crystal and glass hexagonal bicones.

 Rock crystal hexagonal bicone incorporated into a necklace.

 There is later evidence of glass replicas of these precious beads being made in the Cambodian and Thai bead making sites in about 200 AD.
-Glover mentions that a number of the translucent glass beads at Ban Don Ta Phet were found with cubic, bi-pyramidal, square prismatic or hexagonal prismatic shapes imitating the forms of natural mineral crystals, especially the famous beryl crystals of South India.There is evidence of the translucent blue and green hexagonal bi-cones being made in Java as a bi-product of the Indo-Pacific bead bead making.
-They are often found in the megalithic stone grave sites discovered in Java, Sumatra and Kalimantan.
+Glover mentions that a number of the translucent glass beads at Ban Don Ta Phet were found with cubic, bi-pyramidal, square prismatic or hexagonal prismatic shapes imitating the forms of natural mineral crystals, especially the famous beryl crystals of South India.There is also evidence of the translucent blue and green hexagonal bi-cones being made in Java as a bi-product of the Indo-Pacific bead bead making.
+These have been found in the megalithic stone grave sites discovered in Java, Sumatra and, Kalimantan.

 Even more unusual are beads of this type made from black or opaque glass, but in Java, such beads have been uncovered.
 I do not have much detail about the sources of these discoveries as the published archeology is scanty.

 Bronson has suggested that the hexagonal bicones could have been made at Khlong Thom (Bronson, B. 1986.
 Glass and beads at Khuan Lukpad, Southern Thailand.
 Southeast Asian Archaeology 1986: 213–

 What archaeological evidence there is suggests a broad distribution for the making of hexagonal bicone beads, and it is very possible that there were multiple production centers.
 (Francis, P. Jr. 2002.
 Asia’s Maritime Bead Trade.
 300 B.C. to the Present.
 Honolulu: University of Hawai’i Press pp 138-139)

 A bead from Museum Pusat, Jakarta.
 2.6 cm long